- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 They also have buses that will take you to Shin-Urusaya Station if you’re hoping to get into Tokyo itself during your stay.

-Rooms and More: The hotel itself still has all the Disney-theming and magic that you love and rooms can accommodate up to five people (depending on type chosen).
+Rooms and More: The hotel itself still has all the Disney theming and magic that you love, and rooms can accommodate up to five people (depending on the type chosen).
 The smallest rooms are 28 square metres, the largest are 38 square metres.

 It has a cafe on site, and there are two nearby convenience stores.
 You’ll also find a couple of local restaurants within a short walk – and you are surrounded by other hotels which will also offer dining opportunities.